Bardolph-Automation-Inc/bardolph/docs/web_server.md

 * I can acess the app from any browser in my apartment, with none of the hassles of logging in.

-Currently, the web frontend is a thin layer that displays a simple UI, with a back-end that queues up scripts available on the server's file system.
-It has only one page, listing a set of available scripts.

-For example, to turn on or turn off off all the lights, I have  home screen shortcuts on my phone.
+For example, to turn on or turn off off all the lights, I have have a couple of home screen shortcuts on my phone.
 No need to navigate any mobile app; after unlocking the phone, the lights are on or off with a single tap.
 It's also  convenient to access the lights from my smart TV's web browser.

 It's important to note that while this is a web server, it is not designed to work on the public Internet.
 The server runs entirely within your WiFi